Gluten-Free Vegan White Chocolate Macadamia Cookies

 To defrost them, just transfer them to a wire rack or plate and leave them to sit at room temperature for an hour or two until they’ve completely thawed.
 I do not recommend refreezing them.

-I hope you enjoy the recipe.
-Please leave a comment and/or rating below if you do, and let me know if you’d like to see more gluten-free vegan desserts on the blog.
+I hope you enjoy these vegan and gluten-free macadamia white chocolate cookies.
+Please leave a comment and/or rating below if you do, and let me know if you’d like to see more gluten-free desserts on the blog.
 Happy baking! xo

 White chocolate chip and macadamia nut cookies without eggs, dairy or gluten.

 - 1 Tablespoon Ground flax seeds